AntoineRondelet/sgx-playground/notes.md

 **Note:** Data provisioned to a debug enclave is not secret.
 A debug enclave’s memory is not protected by the hardware.

 #### Sealing

+- Allow to preserve enclave's data/state that is considered secret, across events where the enclave is destroyed.
+- The secrets provisioned to an enclave are lost when the enclave is closed.
+- Secrets that need to be preserved have to be stored outside the enclave boundary, encrypted by a key unique to that enclave.
+We say that the data is "sealed", and can be "unsealed" by the same enclave later on.

+**Note:** Data can be sealed to the current enclave (by using the enclave measurement `MRENCLAVE`), or it can be sealed to the enclave author (using the author identity `MRSIGNER`).
+Sealing to the enclave author allows for the enclave to be updated and keep access to the sealed data, and allows enclaves from the same author to share sealed data.